cryham/cAmp/README.md

 ------------------

 Audio Player with custom playlist and filtering.

-Works on Windows and uses DirectX and bass.
+Works on Windows only (for now) uses DirectX and bass.

 Screenshots
 -----------